SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/Smart_Trap_Processor/Installing_Smart_Trap_Processor.md

 1. Select the target DataMiner System and confirm the deployment.
 The package will be pushed to the DataMiner System.

-   If your DataMiner System does not contain a Trap Processor element yet, a new Trap Processor element is automatically created when the package is installed.
+   If this is the first time you install the tool, a new view and element named "Smart Trap Processor" automatically be created when the package is installed.
+Optionally, you can rename the element and view, and you can change their location in the Surveyor.

    Once the package has been installed, you can access the *Smart Trap Processor* low-code app at `http(s)://[DMA name]/root`.

    ![Smart Trap Processor app](~/user-guide/images/TrapProcessor_Access.png)

 > [!NOTE]
+>
-> To update the Smart Trap Processor tool, redeploy the [*Smart Trap Processor* package](https://catalog.dataminer.services/details/package/5755).
+> - To **update** the Smart Trap Processor tool, redeploy the [*Smart Trap Processor* package](https://catalog.dataminer.services/details/package/5755).
 The tool will be updated, but no new Trap Processor element will be created, as one should already exist in your DMS.

-> [!NOTE]
-> Upon initial installation, a new view and element will be created and named “Smart Trap Processor”.
-Optionally, you can rename the element and view, and change their location in the surveyor.
+> - When you install the tool, default alarm and trend templates are applied to enable alarm monitoring and trending on the *Event State* and *Heartbeat Status* parameters.
+You can customize these templates, for example if more complex alarm thresholds are required beyond the defaults.
+See [About the alarm template editor](xref:About_the_alarm_template_editor).